MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 While you can manage a few containers manually using Docker and Windows, apps often make use of five, ten, or even hundreds of containers, which is where the Kubernetes orchestrator comes in.

 Kubernetes is an open-source orchestrator for automating container management at scale.
-Azure Kubernetes Service simplifies on-premises Kubernetes deployment by providing wizards for setting up Kubernetes and essential add-ons on Azure Stack HCI, and for creating Kubernetes clusters to host your workloads.
+Azure Kubernetes Service simplifies on-premises Kubernetes deployment by providing wizards you can use to set up Kubernetes and essential Azure Stack HCI add-ons, and also create Kubernetes clusters to host your workloads.

-Here's some of the functionality provided by Azure Kubernetes Service on Azure Stack HCI:
+Here's some of the functionality Azure Kubernetes Service provides on Azure Stack HCI:

 - Deploy containerized apps at scale to Kubernetes clusters running across the Azure Stack HCI cluster
 - Deploy and manage both Linux and Windows-based containerized apps